Bréguet 1150 Atlantic: Atlantique 2

 The French procurement agency Direction générale de l'armement (DGA) has authorised the transfer of the first two upgraded Dassault Atlantique 2 (ATL2) maritime patrol aircraft (MPA) to the French Navy, the French ministry for armed forces announced on 24 October.
 As of July 2022, half of the eighteen aircraft in the French Navy inventory had been upgraded to Standard 6.
 Upgrades of the remaining aircraft in the fleet are to continue until 2024.
 In November 2022, the upgraded aircraft was said to have reached the milestone of being able to perform the entire spectrum of missions assigned to it.
 The 10th upgraded aircraft was delivered in December 2022 and the 11th aircraft followed in April 2023.
+The final upgraded aircraft was delivered in February 2026.